 Remember those Spring onions?
 They had green tops.
 I didn’t use them all, but I chopped some and tossed them in for color and a little crunch.

-Last is the cream.
-Pour in about half a cup and let the mixture thicken.
+Using your weird claw hand, awkwardly pour in about a half a cup of cream and let the mixture thicken.

 I lied.
 LAST is seasoning with salt and pepper to taste.
 Gloat because you’re in the kitchen eating a morel before anyone else.